-Person shot dead on Tod Avenue in Youngstown
+Person shot dead on Tod Lane in Youngstown

-Police are on the scene of a deadly shooting in the 100 block of Tod Avenue.
+YOUNGSTOWN — Police are on the scene of a deadly shooting in the 100 block of Tod Lane.

 A body is lying in the yard of a home.
 A witness said the person was shot in the chest.